 Travelling abroad?
 Don’t forget to check for roaming charges

-With the summer upon us and more relaxed travel rules in place for visiting some countries, you may be looking to head abroad soon.
-But before you do, it’s important to be aware of any charges you could face for using your mobile phone when you’re outside the UK.
+If you’re looking to head abroad soon, it’s important to be aware of any charges you could face for using your mobile phone when you’re outside the UK.

 Since 31 December 2020, the EU rules on mobile roaming charges no longer apply in the UK.
 That means the amount your mobile provider can charge you for using your mobile phone in EU countries, Norway, Iceland or Liechtenstein is no longer capped.